-- You will have a soft dressing applied over your knee. - Keep this dressing clean, dry and intact. - Due to the large amount of fluid in your knee, some dressing saturation is to be expected. - On post operative day 2, you may remove the dressing and cover your incisions with band aids. - Starting on post operative day 2, you may shower but should avoid scrubbing your incisions.
+- You will have a soft dressing applied over your knee. - Keep this dressing clean, dry and intact. - On post-operative day 2, you may remove the dressing.
+You will have a skin glue dressing or Steri-Strips which should remain in place. - Starting on post operative day 2, you may shower but should avoid scrubbing your incisions.
 No soaking your incisions in a bath or hot tub.
-Please place new band aids on your incisions after showering.